-Dating back to the Edo period, the original purpose of the paper balloon festival in Akita was to pray for a good rice harvest and each year by releasing beautifully decorated balloons covered in the wishes of participants into the skies.
-With some as tall as 8m, the balloons are decorated with colorful depictions of famed characters and require a small team to engineer their successful release into the night sky.
-A second release follows with smaller lanterns covered with personal wishes on them (since the larger ones tend to have businesses hopes on).
+Dating back to the Edo period, the original purpose of the Paper Balloon Festival in Akita was to pray for a good rice harvest and each year by releasing beautifully decorated balloons covered in the wishes of participants into the skies.
+With some as tall as 8 meters, the balloons are decorated with colorful depictions of famed characters and require a small team to engineer their successful release into the night sky.
+A second release follows with smaller lanterns covered with personal wishes on them (since the larger ones tend to have businesses’ hopes on).

 Getting to Kamihinokinai Paper Balloon Festival

-Catch the bullet train from Tokyo to Kakunodate and switch to the Jukan railway to take you to Kamihinokinai Station, which is a 5-10-minute walk to the main area.
-The last 40 minutes on the Jukan railway will not be covered by the JR pass, and will cost ¥760.
+Catch the bullet train from Tokyo to Kakunodate and switch to the Jukan railway to take you to Kamihinokinai Station, which is a 5- to 10-minute walk to the main area.
+The last 40 minutes on the Jukan railway will not be covered by the JR Pass, and will cost ¥760.
 The full journey would cost just over ¥17,000 without passes.